Grzegorz Musiatowicz: Biography

 Musiatowicz grew up in a normal household in Zabrze, Upper Silesia.
 At the age of 15, he ran away from home and went to Katowice, where he met Tadeusz O., a 52-year-old homosexual who took him under his roof and gave him little money.
 In 2002, when Musiatowicz was 16, with a context of financial disputes, he hit Tadeusz on the head with a hammer.
 Leaving him unconscious, the youngster then set the apartment on fire.
 Tadeusz O. later died in the hospital.
 Because he was a minor at the time of the crime, Musiatowicz was sentenced to only 6 years imprisonment.
-After leaving prison, his behavior worsened, and he began attacking shops.
+After leaving prison, his behaviour worsened, and he began attacking shops.
 In 2014, he tried to rob a grocery store, terrifying the saleswoman by putting a knife to her neck, but was tackled by a customer.
-He later said that he was ready to cut the woman's throat if she didn't give him any money:
+He later said that he was ready to cut the woman's throat if she didn't give him any money: "I consider myself a man without conscience."

 He made assaults, always with either knives or an air gun.
 The psychologist later diagnosed him as suffering from an antisocial personality disorder.
+"For me, killing a human is like spitting."